 Okonkwo and Nwokeji (2018) investigated credit risk management and the financial performance of deposit money banks (DMBs) in Nigeria from 2003 to 2016 credit default risk, credit concentration risk, loans to deposit ratio Nonperforming Loans and the Return on assets, applying Ordinary least square (OLS) regression model.
-The results showed that credit default risk has significant effect on the return on assets of Deposit Money Banks in Nigeria; credit concentration risk has significant effect on the return on assets of Deposit Money Banks in Nigeria; there is no significant relationship between Nonperforming Loans and the Return on assets of Deposit Money Banks in Nigeria; loans to deposit ratio has significant effect on the return on assets of total loans has a positive significant effect on the profitability of Deposit money banks.
+The results showed that credit default risk has significant effect on the return on assets of Deposit Money Banks in Nigeria; credit concentration risk has significant effect on the return on assets of Deposit Money Banks in Nigeria; there is no significant relationship between Nonperforming Loans and the Return on assets of Deposit Money Banks in Nigeria; loans to deposit ratio has significant effect on the return on assets of Deposit Money Banks in Nigeria; loans to deposit ratio has significant effect on the return on assets of Deposit Money Banks in Nigeria; loans to deposit ratio has significant effect on the return on assets of Deposit Money Banks in Nigeria; loans to deposit ratio has significant effect on the return on assets of Deposit Money Banks in Nigeria; loans to deposit ratio has significant effect on the return on assets of total loans has a positive significant effect on the profitability of Deposit money banks.

-Kargi (2011) assessed the impact of credit risk on bank profitability in Nigeria using non-performing loans, and deposits correlation and regression techniques.
+Kargi (2011) assessed the impact of credit risk on bank profitability in Nigeria using nonperforming loans, and deposits correlation and regression techniques.
 The findings revealed that credit risk management has a significant impact on banks' profitability in Nigerian.